Pineapple dump cake might just be the easiest dessert to make and it only requires three simple ingredients for a decadent and flavorful treat.

 Thirdly, cut the butter up into cubes and spread it out over the cake mix.

-The butter will melt and will add so much rich flavor to the pineapple dessert.
+Melted butter adds so much rich flavor to the pineapple dessert.

 Place the lid on the slow cooker and start the timer for two hours on high heat.

-Once the cake finishes cooking, scoop it out onto a plate and add some ice cream on top.
+Once the cake finishes cooking, scoop it out onto a plate and add a scoop of ice cream or whipped cream on top.

 Can you believe that pineapples typically take about two years to grow?
 They are commercially grown in places like Hawaii, Indonesia, Thailand, and the Philippines.